Getting from Newcastle Airport

 • Timetable: nexus.org.uk/timetables/x78

-The 777 bus also stops directly outside the terminal, running once every 60 minutes.
-To Morpeth, north of Newcastle.
+There is also a 777 bus stopping directly outside the terminal running once every 60 minutes to Morpeth, north of Newcastle.

 In the direction of Newcastle, the 777 terminates at Kingston Park Shops tube station in the northern suburbs and is therefore not suitable for travel into the city centre.
-Tickets cost 2 gbp and can be paid by contactless card at the driver.
+The ticket costs 2 gbp and can be paid for with a contactless card at the driver.

 Night transport